grafana/tempo-operator/docs/api.md

+NOTE: currently this field is not considered.
 LimitSpec is used to limit ingestion and querying rates.

 <table>
     <thead>